-As a supplier of high-grade workplace uniforms since 1932, Prudential Overall Supply is proud of the role it has played—and continues to play—in keeping workers safe from harm.
+As a supplier of high-grade workplace uniforms since 1932, Prudential Overall Supply is proud of the role it has played—and continues to play—in keeping workers safe from harm through innovating the PPE industry.
 It’s worth bearing in mind, though, that the workers haven’t always been able to access this kind of quality protective gear.
 The relatively safe working environment that so many benefit from today is the result of a long history of innovations that were engineered by a number of enterprising individuals.

-Gloves – Protective gloves have been around for literally thousands of years.
+Protective gloves have been around for thousands of years.
 In fact, they even get a mention in Homer’s Odyssey, which dates back to the eighth century B.C.; this ancient poem includes a brief description of Laertes using gloves to protect his hands from thorns as he works away in his garden.
 The ancient Greek historian Xenophon also records that the Persians of his time wore gloves to guard their hands from the cold.

 Down through the centuries, gloves also came to be a fashion statement of sorts, favored by royalty and other eminent persons.
-But the common worker used them as well; for example, during the Middle Ages, masons would wear sheepskin gloves when handling hazardous tools or materials.
+Yet the common worker used them as well; for example, during the Middle Ages, masons would wear sheepskin gloves when handling hazardous tools or materials.
 Also, leather gloves were commonly used by hunters.

 It wasn’t until the 19th century that working people were able to use headgear to keep their skulls safe from danger.
-Workers on shipbuilding yards hit upon the idea of putting tar on their hats and then setting them out in the sun to dry.
-This created a tough, durable hat that could protect their heads from the danger posed by falling objects.
+Workers in shipbuilding yards hit upon the idea of putting tar on their hats and then setting them out in the sun to dry.
+This created a tough durable hat that could protect their heads from the danger posed by falling objects.

 In 1898, a California businessman named Edward Dickinson Bullard began selling protective headgear made out of leather.
 His business did pretty well for years, until the outbreak of World War I gave him an idea to upgrade his leather hats.
 Bullard’s son was a combatant in WWI; when he returned to the U.S. after his tour, he brought with him the steel helmet he had worn as a soldier.
 This gave Bullard an idea: Why not use a similar type of headgear for workers on construction sites and related environments?
 The so-called “hard hat” was born.